River Cam: Granta

-Other tributaries

-A further tributary, also known as the Granta, runs 10 mi from south of Haverhill to join the larger Granta south of Great Shelford.
+The real Granta is a tributary of the upper Cam.
+It runs 10 mi from south of Haverhill to join the Cam south of Great Shelford.
 Another minor tributary is Bourn Brook which has its source near the village of Eltisley, 10 mi west of Cambridge, running east through Caxton, Bourn and Toft to join the Cam at Byron's Pool.